-Personally, I always ate before work because in the nursing world, you never knew what you were walking into.
+Personally, I always ate before work because, in the nursing world, you never knew what you were walking into.
 Some nurses were never hungry and would pack smoothies or soup to eat throughout the night.
 This is a good idea as well.
 Examples of bad habits include fast food, takeout, or sugar all night long.
-Try to be health conscious when packing a lunch with foods that contain plenty of fruits and vegetables along with protein.
+Try to be health-conscious when packing lunch with foods that contain plenty of fruits and vegetables along with protein.

 You will feel a difference when you wake up the next day depending how you ate through the night.